aery32/aery32-refguide/source/module_functions.rst

     pba_hz = pm_get_fclkdomain(CLKDOMAIN_PBA);
     pbb_hz = pm_get_fclkdomain(CLKDOMAIN_PBB);

 These functions assume that OSC0 and OSC1 frequencies are 12 MHz and 16 MHz, respectively.
-If other oscillator frequencies are used, make sure to put the new value in CFLAGS manually or via Makefile, like ``CFLAGS+=-DF_OSC0=8000000UL``.
+If other oscillator frequencies are used, change the default values by editing ``CPPFLAGS`` in ``aery32/Makefile``.

 Real-time Counter (rtc), ``#include <aery32/rtc.h>``
 ----------------------------------------------------